The purchasing process in the restaurant chain

 20.02.2023

-During the implementation of the purchasing process in the restaurant chain, the question arose why the Global Tables are not used in the available process templates?
+During our implementation of a purchasing process in a restaurant chain, the question arose as to why Global Tables are not used in the available process templates?

 The reason is very simple.